 - Not all Android devices will have Android Market, particularly those whose manufacturers are simply using the Android open source tree rather than signing any sort of deal with Google to get proprietary applications like Android Market - 2.
 Not all users can use Android Market.
-For example, owners of the ADP1 cannot obtain copy-protected applications from the Android Market - 3.
-Not all developers can sell via the Android Market, only those in select locations, in part due to the dependence upon Google Checkout - 4.
+For example, owners of the ADP1 cannot obtain copy-protected applications from the Android Market

+- 3. Not all developers can sell via the Android Market, only those in select locations, in part due to the dependence upon Google Checkout - 4.
 Android Market's only current payment option is Google Checkout, which some consumers will not wish to use, or cannot use because they lack the payment mechanisms (e.g., credit card) that Google Checkout requires - 5.
-Android Market's terms and conditions may contain terms that developers are unwilling to accept

-- 6. Android Market takes 30% off the top from the developer's take, which some developers may prefer to avoid - 7.
+Android Market's terms and conditions may contain terms that developers are unwilling to accept - 6.
+Android Market takes 30% off the top from the developer's take, which some developers may prefer to avoid - 7.
 Some carriers and/or device manufacturers may elect to run their own markets for control purposes, or to capture more revenue (e.g., more than 30%), or to support other languages, or other reasons - 8.
-Considering all the complaints that other firms have gotten with their one-app-store-to-rule-the-world tactics, it seems to be in Android's best interests to have a vibrant ecosystem of competing markets - Carriers have already exerted control over the Android Market's contents, banning tethering applications and such, while independent markets may not have similar restrictions
+Considering all the complaints that other firms have gotten with their one-app-store-to-rule-the-world tactics, it seems to be in Android's best interests to have a vibrant ecosystem of competing markets - 9.
+Carriers have already exerted control over the Android Market's contents, banning tethering applications and such, while independent markets may not have similar restrictions

-As of the time of this writing, the leading alternative Android application markets - AndAppStore, SlideME, Handango, etc. - are all fairly small and under-marketed compared to the Android Market.
-That situation is likely to shift, as devices start to ship with other markets in addition to, or perhaps instead, the Android Market.
+As of the time of this writing, the leading independent Android application markets - AndAppStore, SlideME, Handango, etc. - are all fairly small and under-marketed compared to the Android Market.
+However, some carriers (e.g., Verizon) and device manufacturers (e.g., Motorola) are starting to include their own markets on devices.
+These offer guaranteed distribution that the independent markets cannot.